A-H-S-1/MRI-COG_Decline/README.md

 * Clinical Dementia Rating—Sum of Boxes (CDR-SB) Scores
 * Demographics (age, sex)

+**Severity Groups**
+For both the T1w and T2w MRI modalities, the CDR-SB scores are heavily skewed towards 0 (cognitivly normal) and 0.5 (questionable imparement).
+Additionally the data experiences sparsity throughout CDR-SB scores greater than 0.5 and some higher scores are not represented in the data.
+Because of this, while the model is trained using the original CDR-SB scores, it is evaluated using scoring structure defined in Wyman-Chick et al.

+The severity groups are as follows:

+* Questionable: 0.5 to 4
+* Mild: 4.5 to 9
+* Moderate: 9.5 to 15.5
+* Severe: 16 to 18

 ### Age and Clinical Label Alignment

 Participant age at each MRI session was calculated by adding the participant's age at study entry and the number of days elapsed from study entry to the MRI session.
 Because CDR assessments were performed throughout the study, the CDR-SB score used for each MRI was selected as the closest available assessment to the MRI session date.
 This ensures that the clinical label is as temporally aligned as possible with the imaging data, even if the MRI and CDR assessment did not occur on the same day.